Rewriting with Acyclic Queries: Mind Your Head: Towards Acyclic Rewritings

-\begin{definitionup} Given a query class $\QueryClass \subseteq \CQ$, the \emph{select-full-project equivalence} problem for~\QueryClass, denoted $\selprojequiv\QueryClass$, asks, upon input of a Boolean query $Q\in \QueryClass$ and a query $Q'\in \QueryClass$ whether there is a selection~$\sigma$ such that~$Q$ is equivalent to $(\pi_\emptyset \circ \sigma)(Q')$ where $\pi_\emptyset$ denotes the projection to the empty set. \end{definitionup} The selection~$\sigma$ is reflected\footnote{An application can be decomposed into a selection which unifies head variables and an injective renaming of variables.} in application~\app of the hardness proof and the projection in the fact that set $\calA = \bodyof{\Q}$ has no bridge variables.
-Hence, the following holds. \begin{corollary} $\selprojequiv\ACQ$ and $\selprojequiv\HCQ$ are \classNP-hard.\footnote{ We note that the restriction of the select-full-project equivalence problem to Boolean queries $Q'$ is just the equivalence problem for Boolean queries which is in $\classP$ for acyclic queries~\cite{DBLP:journals/tcs/ChekuriR00}. } \end{corollary}
+The fact that, for \autoref{thm:arewriting-np-hard}, a single view application is sufficient if there is any rewriting, allows to draw yet another conclusion for a related problem, defined next.

-Surprisingly, the select-full-project equivalence problem is \classNP-hard not only for hierarchical but even for \emph{q}-hierarchical queries---while the rewriting problem for q-hierarchical views is in \classP{} (Corollary~\ref{corollary:qhcq-views-tractable}). \begin{corollary} $\selprojequiv\QHCQ$ is \classNP-hard, even over database schemas with fixed arity. \end{corollary} \begin{proof}[Proof idea] The proof is essentially the same as for Theorem~\ref{thm:arewriting-np-hard}.
-We first prove the result for hierarchical queries and then lift it to q-hierarchical queries.
+\begin{defi} Given a query class $\QueryClass \subseteq \CQ$, the \emph{select-full-project equivalence} problem for~\QueryClass, denoted $\selprojequiv\QueryClass$, asks, upon input of a Boolean query $Q\in \QueryClass$ and a query $Q'\in \QueryClass$ whether there is a Boolean query \(Q''\) which is equivalent to \(Q\) and whose body can be obtained from the body of \(Q'\) by unifying head variables of \(Q'\) in its body.\footnote{The problem is called the select-full-project equivalence problem because the query \(Q''\) can, if it exists, be expressed in the relational algebra by applying select-operators and a (full) project-operator to an expression for \(Q'\).} \end{defi}